 Each night children are expected to read their reading book.
 Our reading scheme is a combination of Oxford Reading Tree and 'real' texts.
 The pages that have been read should be recorded in the reading journal.
 The reading journal needs to be brought into school every day for the teacher and teaching assistant to monitor reading and the texts that are being read.
 When reading is missed, children will be asked to read with an adult at some point during the school day.

-Children will also be given spellings on a Friday.
-These will need to be practiced and learnt for a spelling test the following Friday.
+Children will also be given spellings each week.
+These will need to be practiced and learnt for a spelling test the following week.

 If there is ever a reason why your child has not been able to complete their home learning or reading, please inform the class teacher or teaching assistant as soon as you can and we will do our best to support your child with what they have missed in school.